ShilpaShelly110/AutomationTesting_project1/README.md

-Automated Opencard website with Selenium Framework using Java
+Automated Opencart website with Selenium Framework using Java